pablogs9/husarnet-docs/docs/begin-linux.md

 image: https://i.imgur.com/mErPwqL.png
 ---

-This quick start guide describes how to install **Husarnet VPN Client** software on your computers running Linux and how to configure a network using **Husarnet Dashboard** in a few easy steps.
+This quick start guide describes how to install **Husarnet VPN Client** software on your computers running Linux and how to configure a network using **Husarnet Dashboard** in few easy steps.

 ## I. Create a network